 The Clara Campal Integral Oncology Centre (HM CIOCC), which belongs to HM Sanchinarro University Hospital brings a new concept of cancer treatment which is unique in Spain and is considered an international benchmark through its multidisciplinary, comprehensive and personalized medical assistance.
 The center enjoys the use of the most advanced technology of diagnostic imaging, with 64 slices scan, 3T closed MRI, top notch ‘open’ MRI, intraoperative resonance, Da Vinci chirurgic system of robotic assistance, PET-CT, nuclear medicine and prone table mammography, providing maximal accuracy in the definition of all types of tumors.

 The mission of the AMHH is to safeguard and contribute to the proper development of Hematology and Hemotherapy in Spain.
 It’s activities are focused on raising the professional, teaching and research level of its specialists and, therefore, on the continuous improvement of the quality of care that hematologist give to their patients every day.

-Nowadays, the 12 Octubre Hospital is one of the most prestigious healthcare centers, nationally and internationally, thanks to its technologic equipment, facilities and work developed by more than 6.000 professionals.
-This recognition comes not only from its work in care, but also in teaching and research.
+Nowadays, the 12th October Hospital is one of the most prestigious health centers, nationally and internationally, thanks to its technologic equipment, facilities and work developed by its more than 6.000 professionals.
+This recognition is projected not only in its facets of care, but also in teaching and research.

 Virgen del Rocío Hospital

-The Virgen del Rocío Hospital has seven healthcare centers, three industrial buildings, two administrative centers, a management pavilion and a mental health area, consisting of thirteen units.
+The Virgen del Rocío Hospital is made of seven health care centers, three industrial buildings, two administrative centers, a management pavilion and a mental health area, consisting of thirteen units.

-It belongs to the Andalusian public health system and it is a third level hospital that covers the cities of Sevilla and Huelva.
-Provided with a portfolio of high complexity services this hospital stands out because of the recent incorporation of state-of-the-art technology.
+It belongs to the Andalusian public health system and it is a third level hospital whose field of influence includes Sevilla and Huelva, in West Andalusia.
+Provided with a portfolio of high complexity services that stands out because of the incorporation of state-of-the-art technology.